London Cottage Garden

 Posted By: Julie Quinn - July 7th, 2018

-Pots and containers, Style, Wildlife gardening
+Pots and containers, Wildlife gardening

 In this weather I’ve had to sacrifice the look of some plants to protect them and I have some plants that are surviving quite well.
 I’ll show you both.
 Re: watering, I give pots a gallon or two each every few days and I don’t water the rest of the garden.
 I’ve cut to the